-(b) Purveyors shall monitor for bromomethane, dichlorofluoromethane, trichlorofluoromethane, naphthalene, and 1,2,3-trichloropropane at the same frequencies as described in subsection (7) (b) of this section concurrent with analytes listed on the VOC test panel under chapter 246-390 WAC.

-(c) Purveyors shall monitor for DCPA acid metabolites at the same frequencies as described in subsection (7) (b) of this section concurrent with analytes listed on the herbicide test panel under chapter 246-390 WAC.

-(d) Purveyors shall monitor for the PFAS analytes listed on the PFAS test panels under chapter 246-390 WAC.

-(i) Purveyors shall complete initial sampling for each source for PFAS on a schedule determined by the department but no later than three years from the effective date of this section. (ii) Because some PFAS are bioaccumulative chronic contaminants, purveyors of transient noncommunity water systems determined by the department to be at risk of PFAS contamination due to proximity of the system's water source to known PFAS contamination shall be required to collect a sample for analysis as directed by the department and comply with the follow-up requirements under WAC 246-290-320(8).
+- (b) Purveyors shall moni tor for bromomethane, dichlorofluoromethane, trichlorofluoromethane, naphthalene, and 1,2,3trichloropropane at the same frequencies as described in subsection (7) (b) of this section concurrent with analytes listed on the VOC test panel under WAC246-390-075. - (c) Purveyors shall monitor for DCPA acid metabolites at the same frequencies as described in subsection (7)(b) of this section concurrent with analytes listed on the herbicide test panel under WAC 246-390-075. - (d) Purveyors shall monitor for the PFAS analytes listed on the PFAS test panels under WAC 246-390-075. - (i) Purveyors shall complete initial sampling representing each source from a sample location listed in Table 4 of this section, for PFAS on a schedule determined by the department but no later than December 31, 2025. - (ii) Because some PFAS are bioaccumulative chronic contaminants, purveyors of TNC systems determined by the department to be at risk of PFAS contamination due to proximity of the system's water source to known PFAS contamination shall collect a sample for analysis as directed by the department and, if detected, comply with the follow-up requirements under WAC 246-290-320(8).

-(iii) When scheduling initial PFAS sampling, the department shall consider:

-(A) Susceptibility of the source water to contamination by surface activities due to physical attributes of the source;

-(B) Vulnerability of the source water to PFAS contamination; and (C) Population served.

-(e) Analytical results for contaminants or groups of contaminants listed in Table 3 that meet the SDRL under chapter 246-390 WAC and are reported within nine years prior to the effective date of this section may be applied to the initial monitoring requirement.

-(f) For sources that become active after the effective date of this section, purveyors shall perform monitoring required as part of the source approval process under WAC 246-290-130.
+- (iii) When scheduling initial PFAS sampling, the department shall consider: - (A) Susceptibility of the source water to contamination by surface activities due to physical attributes of the source; - (B) Vulnerability of the source water to PFAS contamination; and (C) Population served. - (e) Analytical results for contaminants or groups of contaminants listed in Table 3 of this section that meet the SDRL and requirements under chapter 246-390 WAC and are reported within nine years prior to the effective date of this section may be applied to the initial monitoring requirement. - (f) For sources that become active after the January 1, 2021, purveyors shall perform monitoring required as part of the source approval process under WAC 246-290-130. - (g) The department may require a confirmation sample for positive or negative results.
+If a confirmation sample is required by the department, the result will be averaged with the first sampling result and the average is used as the final result.
+The department has the discretion to delete results of obvious sampling errors from this calculation. .

-(g) After completing initial sampling as described in Table 3, each source shall be monitored as follows:

-(i) For sources with organic results less than the SDRL, purveyors shall begin routine monitoring as described in Table 3, unless a monitoring waiver is granted by the department under (h) of this subsection.

-(ii) For sources with organic detections equal to or greater than the SDRL, purveyors shall conduct follow-up monitoring under WAC 246-290-320(8).

-(iii) For sources with inorganic detections below the SAL, purveyors shall monitor as identified in subsection (4) of this section.

-(iv) For sources with inorganic detections above the SAL, purveyors shall conduct follow-up monitoring under WAC 246-290-320(9).

-(h) Monitoring waivers for contaminants with a SAL.

-(i) The department may grant a waiver for SAL monitoring requirements identified in this chapter.

-(ii) As a condition of the waiver, the department may require a purveyor take a minimum of one sample per source while the waiver is effective.
+- (h) After completing initial sampling as described in Table 3 of this section, each source shall be monitored as follows: - (i) For sources with organic results less than the SDRL, purveyors shall begin routine monitoring as described in Table 3 of this section, unless a monitoring waiver is granted by the department under (h) of this subsection. - (ii) For sources with organic detections equal to or greater than the SDRL, purveyors shall conduct follow-up monitoring under WAC 246-290-320(8). - (iii) For sources with inorganic detections below the SAL, purveyors shall monitor as identified in subsection (4) of this section. - (iv) For sources with inorganic detections above the SAL, purveyors shall conduct follow-up monitoring under WAC 246-290-320(9). - (h) Monitoring waivers for contaminants with a SAL. - (i) The department may grant a waiver for SAL monitoring requirements identified in this chapter. - (ii) As a condition of the waiver, the department may require a purveyor take a minimum of one sample per source while the waiver is effective.